 New HIV transmissions in Illinois dropped by nearly

 of people living with HIV in the state are covered by the ACA and Medicaid

-Gay, bisexual and other men who sleep with men made up
+Gay, bisexual and other men who have sex with men made up

 of persons living with HIV in the state in 2015

 Sign up to volunteer to join